isis3710-uniandes-backup/Team13-back/README.md

 After you have done that, you are all set to execute the project with:

-    node server
+    nodemon

  Finally, in order to run the automatic resources tests, run

     npm test

 Additionally, the Postman API tests can be found under the Postman collections folder.

 ## Now there's a front-end!